hzget/hzget.github.io/programming/basic/tdd.md

    ```

 2. **Run the Test**:
-   - At this point, running the test will result in an error because the `add` function doesn¡¯t exist yet.
+   - At this point, running the test will result in an error because the `add` function doesn't exist yet.

 3. **Write the Minimum Code to Pass the Test**:
    ```python